 Book an appointment with the Travel Clinic.
 After your visit, the nurse will submit electronic verification of your travel visit to Study Abroad.
 No health information will be shared, it is verification of a travel consult only.
 You can book this travel appointment by calling (520) 621-9202.

 What is a travel appointment?

-Obtaining pre-travel health care and advice from a clinician familiar with travel is an important step in preparing for international travel.
-Ideally, this visit should take place 4-6 weeks before travel.
-The pre-travel visit includes a discussion of immunizations, prophylactic medications (such as antimalarial drugs), and specific health advice for preventing and treating Traveler’s diarrhea and other illnesses the traveler may encounter.
+Obtaining pre-travel health care advice from a clinician familiar with travel is an important step in preparing for international travel.
+Ideally, this visit should take place at least 4-6 weeks before travel.
+The pre-travel visit includes a discussion of immunizations, prophylactic medications (such as antimalarial drugs), and specific health advice for preventing and treating traveler’s diarrhea and other illnesses the traveler may encounter.

-An appointment with our Travel Clinic can provide you with a comprehensive pre-travel consultation, provide you with the most up-to-date information for the planned destination, including travel advisories that may have been issued, disease outbreaks, natural disasters, or social disruptions that may affect the traveler, or other events with health-related concerns.
+An appointment with our Travel Clinic can provide you with a comprehensive pre-travel consultation, which will provide you with the most up-to-date information for the planned destination, including current travel advisories for disease outbreaks, natural disasters, social disruptions, or other events with health-related concerns.